What is River Rafting?

 To try this fantastic experience, you’ll need to pay around 26$ USD, and again you’ll need to pay extra for the food.

-Which is the Best Season for different rafting stretches in Rishikesh?
+Which is the Best Stretches For Rafting stretches in Rishikesh?

 - Brahmpuri Rafting Stretch: The middle part of September until the end of June